-Photographer Andrew Mills and NJ Advance Media reporter Stephen Stirling were chased onto a highway and threatened by a man they were covering for a story in Hackettstown, New Jersey.
+NJ Advance Media photographer Andrew Mills and reporter Stephen Stirling were chased onto a highway and threatened by a man they were covering for a story in Hackettstown, New Jersey, on Feb.
+7, 2018.

-Stirling and Mills waited in their car outside of Fantasia’s house for several hours before he emerged.
-Once Fantasia exited the house, Stirling said, he “got into his car and drove at us.”
+The journalists waited in their car outside of Fantasia’s house for several hours before he emerged.
+Once Fantasia exited the house, Stirling told FPF, he “got into his car and drove at us.”

 Stirling said that Fantasia drove his black Cadillac Escalade down the road, pulled up next to the journalists’ car window, and began yelling obscenities.

 Stirling said that after he identified himself as a reporter and made several attempts to interview Fantasia, Mills made the decision to leave out of concern for their safety.
 Mills declined to comment.

 Stirling said that Fantasia chased them around the neighborhood and then a second black SUV, driven by Fantasia’s neighbor, joined the chase.
 Both SUVs followed Stirling and Mills onto nearby Route 46.

 “At this point, we were on the phone with 911,” Stirling said.
 “Joe’s car pulled up alongside and got in front of us, and the other car got behind us, so we were boxed in.”

 Stirling said that Fantasia’s neighbor’s SUV then moved to the side of their car and slowed down.
 Stirling said this gave them no choice but to stop, blocking the flow of traffic across the entire highway.